Colex317/citibike-challenge/README.md

 2. **Gender analysis:**
      - How many trips have been recorded (for each month) during the chosen period?
-     - What is the average trip duration per user type (customer vs. subscribers)?
      - Is there a significant gender disparity in the regular usage of bike-share services?
      - What is the average trip duration for each gender by user type?
      - What is the typical start time by gender?